Perfect Smoked Chicken Rub

 Alternate uses for Smoked Chicken Rub:

 - Rub on a turkey breast.
 This is a delicious smoked turkey breast rub.
-Try it instead of Italian dressing and seasoning in this Grilled Turkey Breast recipe!
+Try it instead of the Italian dressing and seasoning in this Grilled Turkey Breast recipe, or instead of the Cajun seasoning in my Smoked Boneless Turkey.

 - Rub on salmon, but add a few tablespoons of brown sugar.
-This makes a great smoked salmon rub.
-Substitute it for the rub in this Smoked Salmon Recipe!
+This makes a great smoked salmon rub, replacing the rub in my Smoked Salmon Recipe!

-- And, you can use it on Smoked Chicken Breast or Smoked Chicken Quarters!
+- And, you can use it on Smoked Chicken Breast, Smoked Chicken Quarters or The Juiciest Smoked Whole Chicken!

 I hope that you enjoy this seasoning for chicken.
 If you use it on something other than chicken, please let me know how it was in the comments!